gammasoft71/Examples_wxWidgets/README.md

 [NumericTextBox](src/CustomControls/NumericTextBox) Shows how to create a custom control wxNumericTextCtrl from wxTextCtrl.

+[Line](src/Others/Line) Shows how to create a custom control wxLine from wxPanel.

 ## Others

 [ColoredForms](src/Others/ColoredForms) Shows how to create colored background forms.

+[ColoredTabPages](src/Others/ColoredTabPages) Shows how to create colored background tab pages.

+[Cursors](src/Others/Cursors) Shows how to assign specified cursor to control.

+[FormIcon](src/Others/FormIcon) Shows how to assign an icon to form.

+[GroupBoxAndCheckBox](src/Others/GroupBoxAndCheckBox) Shows how to use GroupBox and CheckBoxes.

+[GroupBoxAndRadioButton](src/Others/ColoredForms) Shows how to use GroupBox and RadioButtons.

+[MdiForm](src/Others/MdiForm) Shows how to create a MDI (Multiple Document Interface) form.

 ## Download